 Silken Cocoa Chia Pudding

-2 T. your favorite liqueur or 1 t. vanilla extract (see Notes)
+2 tablespoons your favorite liqueur or 1 teaspoon vanilla extract (see Notes)

 grated chocolate for garnish

 In a blender, combine the tofu, honey, cocoa and liqueur or vanilla.
 Run the blender on high speed just until the ingredients are incorporated.

 In a small bowl, pour the contents of the blender and add the chia seeds.
 Stir to combine.

 Pour the pudding into serving dishes, cover with plastic wrap and refrigerate for at least one hour.
 Before serving, garnish with some grated chocolate!

 Makes 4 servings.